react vs vue vs angular vs ember-source

 • react:

-React boasts one of the largest communities in the web development space, with a vast ecosystem of libraries, tools, and resources.
-This extensive support network enables developers to find solutions and integrate various functionalities easily.
+React has one of the largest and most vibrant communities in the web development world.
+Its ecosystem is rich with third-party libraries, tools, and resources, making it easy for developers to find solutions and share knowledge.

 • vue: